22fortisetliber/22fortisetliber.github.io/content/post/endianness.md

 000001: FF
 000000: F4
 ```
-Therefore, with different CPU, when converted from bytes to int, the result might be different.
+Therefore, with different CPU / diffrent hashing algorithm, when converted from bytes to int, the result might be different.
 Here's an example

 -----------------------------------------------------------------------------------------------------------------